About Reykjavik City Museum

 The Reykjavík City Museum’s activities will be dynamic, trustworthy, purposeful, and clear.

 The Reykjavík City Museum operates in accordance with Icelandic laws regarding museum activities and cultural artefacts, as well as the regulations and Code of Ethics set forth by the International Council of Museums.
 The museum supports the preservation of cultural artefacts in Reykjavík in such a way that both residents and visitors have the best access to the cultural heritage of the city.

-The museum cohort includes the Árbær Open Air Museum, The Settlement Exhibition, the Reykjavík Museum of Photography, the Maritime Museum, and Viðey Island.
+The museum sites include the Árbær Open Air Museum, The Settlement Exhibition, the Reykjavík Museum of Photography, the Maritime Museum, and Viðey Island.
 It also oversees different kinds of activities, such as history walks, publications, and cultural landmarking in the municipal area.

 • To ensure continuity among all sectors of the museum: collection, research, preservation, exhibition, and education